tylim88/create-next-apollo/README.md

 **ENOENT error when _npm i -g create-next-apollo_ in desktop folder**
 cause: unknown
-remedy: there is two workaround, use **npx create-next-apollo myAppName instead** or create a new folder and **run npm i -g create-next-apollo**
+remedy: there is three workaround, use download and install new version of npm or **npx create-next-apollo myAppName instead** or create a new folder and **run npm i -g create-next-apollo**

 ## Instruction